 - a few pomegranate arils for garnish

-- cover with a lid and cook for 1 or 2 mins more.
+- Cover with a lid and cook mango sheera for 1 or 2 minutes more.

 - Garnish mango halwa with extra cashews or pomergranate arils.

 - Serve the mango halwa hot, warm or even cold.